-Become part of a team of consultants and provide innovative solutions for charities and social enterprises in Cambridge.
+Become part of a team of consultants and provide innovative solutions for local organisations in Cambridge.
 No experience necessary!

-The Social Innovation Programme (SIP) is an initiative for university students to address challenges faced by organisations through research, ideas generation and project development.
-In a team you're presented with a real-life challenge faced by a local organisation or initiative and you will act as external consultants to research and recommend an innovative solution.
+The Social Innovation Programme (SIP) is an initiative for Cambridge University students to address challenges faced by organisations through research, ideas generation and project development.
+In a team you're presented with a real-life challenge faced by a local organisation and you will act as external consultants to research and recommend an innovative solution.

 The programme provides an excellent opportunity to apply and develop your research, problem-solving and project management skills whilst addressing local social and environmental issues.
 In the past, we've run challenges with homeless shelters, climate campaigns, a children's mental health charity, a charity supporting people with learning disabilities, and dozens more.